Hannibal: Death (183–181 BC)

 At this stage, the Romans intervened and threatened Bithynia into giving up Hannibal.
-Prusias agreed, but the general was determined not to fall into his enemy's hands.
+Prusias agreed, but Hannibal was determined not to fall into his enemy's hands.
 The precise year and cause of Hannibal's death are unknown.
-Pausanias wrote that Hannibal's death occurred after his finger was wounded by his drawn sword while mounting his horse, resulting in a fever and then his death three days later.
-Cornelius Nepos and Livy, however, tell a different story, namely that the ex-consul Titus Quinctius Flamininus, on discovering that Hannibal was in Bithynia, went there in an embassy to demand his surrender from King Prusias.
+Pausanias writes that Hannibal's death occurred after his finger was wounded by his drawn sword while mounting his horse, resulting in a fever and then his death three days later.
+Cornelius Nepos and Livy tell a different story, namely that the ex-consul Titus Quinctius Flamininus, on discovering that Hannibal was in Bithynia, went there in an embassy to demand his surrender from Prusias.
 Hannibal, discovering that the castle where he was living was surrounded by Roman soldiers and he could not escape, took poison.
 Appian writes that it was Prusias who poisoned Hannibal.

-Pliny the Elder and Plutarch, in his life of Flamininus, record that Hannibal's tomb was at Libyssa on the coast of the Sea of Marmara.
-According to some, Libyssa was sited at Gebze (between Bursa and Üskudar), but W. M. Leake, identifying Gebze with ancient Dakibyza, placed it further west.
+Pliny the Elder and Plutarch, in his Life of Flamininus, record that Hannibal's tomb was at Libyssa on the coast of the Sea of Marmara.
+According to some, Libyssa was sited at Gebze, between Bursa and Üskudar.
+W. M. Leake, identifying Gebze with ancient Dakibyza, places it further west.
 Before dying, Hannibal is said to have left behind a letter declaring, "Let us relieve the Romans from the anxiety they have so long experienced, since they think it tries their patience too much to wait for an old man's death".

-Appian wrote of a prophecy about Hannibal's death, which stated that "Libyssan earth shall cover Hannibal's remains."
-This, he wrote, made Hannibal believe that he would die in Libya, but instead, it was at the Bithynian Libyssa that he would die.
+Appian writes of a prophecy about Hannibal's death, which states that "Libyssan earth shall cover Hannibal's remains."
+This, he writes, made Hannibal believe that he would die in Libya, but instead it was at the Bithynian Libyssa that he would die.
 In his Annales, Titus Pomponius Atticus reports that Hannibal's death occurred in 183 BC, and Livy implies the same.
 Polybius, who wrote nearest the event, gives 182 BC.
 Sulpicius Blitho records the death under 181 BC.

 Legacy

 Ancient world

 Hannibal caused great distress to many in Roman society.
-He became such a figure of terror that, whenever disaster struck, the Roman senators would exclaim "Hannibal ad portas" ("Hannibal is at the gates!") to express their fear or anxiety.
-This famous Latin phrase became a common expression that is often still used when a client arrives through the door or when one is faced with calamity.
+He became such a figure of terror that whenever disaster threatened, Romans would exclaim "Hannibal ad portas" ("Hannibal is at the gates!") to emphasize the gravity of the emergency, a phrase still used in modern languages.

-His legacy would be recorded by his Greek tutor, Sosylus of Lacedaemon.
+His legacy was recorded by his Greek tutor, Sosylus of Lacedaemon.
 The works of Roman writers such as Livy (64 or 59 BC – AD 12 or 17), Frontinus (c.
 AD 40–103), and Juvenal (1st–2nd century AD) show a grudging admiration for Hannibal.
-The Romans even built statues of the Carthaginian in the streets of Rome to advertise their defeat of such a worthy adversary.
+The Romans even built statues of him in the streets of Rome to advertise their defeat of such a worthy adversary.
 It is plausible to suggest that Hannibal engendered the greatest fear Rome had towards an enemy.
-Nevertheless, the Romans grimly refused to admit the possibility of defeat and rejected all overtures for peace; they even refused to accept the ransom of prisoners after Cannae.
+Nevertheless, the Romans grimly refused to admit the possibility of defeat and rejected all overtures for peace; they even refused to accept the ransom of prisoners after the Battle of Cannae.